mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 which clearly testifies to our dependence on technology.
 On the other hand, I have seen (in many people) less intense feelings of despair after, let’s say, the loss of a family photograph.
-I know that some of us might have more value for the phone numbers we had stored in our cell phones, but, to what extent?
+I know that some of us might have more value for the phone numbers we had stored on our cell phones, but, to what extent?
 Is not the irretrievable moment captured at a given time or place more valuable than a simple piece of plastic and metal?
 Does technology really help us in any way?
 Does it make us feel